SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 - (Somewhat optional) You can write code.
 - (A bit more optional) You've downloaded and installed [sdkperf](https://products.solace.com/download/SDKPERF_JAVA)

-Positive
+> aside positive
-: We have a lot of excellent Tutorial material available to help you get started.
+> We have a lot of excellent Tutorial material available to help you get started.
 This CodeLab doesn't replace those, it's here to encourage you to use them!

 - Nice simple [Get Connected Tutorials](https://www.solace.dev/)
 - More detailed [Developer Tutorials](https://docs.solace.com/Developer-Tutorials/Developer-Tutorials.htm)